turingschool/mod-0-curriculum/session1/index.md

 In addition to practicing writing out our data types, we'll also touch briefly on what it looks like to <span class="vocab">assign a variable</span>.
 This allows us to reference a word in our computer's memory that returns the data we've stored.

-After watching a brief demo from an instructor, try out the following:
+After watching a brief demo from an instructor on how to write variables on your computer in either ruby or javascript, try out the following:
 * Assign a variable called `pizza` a value of 'the best food of all time'
 * Assign a variable called `is_hungry` a value of true
 * Assign a variable called `number` a value of 5